RedisLabs/redislabs-docs/content/embeds/tls-configuration-procedure.md

     You can also clear **Enforce client authentication** so that all clusters or clients can connect to your database without authentication.

-    To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database]({{< relref "/rs/databases/import-export/replica-of/create#configuring-tls-for-replica-of-traffic-on-the-destination-database" >}}).
+    To encrypt Replica Of synchronization traffic, you must also [configure encryption for the replica database]({{<relref "/rs/databases/import-export/replica-of/create#configure-tls-on-replica-database" >}}) (the destination).

 ### Encrypt all source communication